 A (right) random walk on the measurable graph \((S, \rta)\) is a discrete-time, homogeneous Markov process \(\bs{Y} = (Y_1, Y_2, \ldots)\) with the property that, with probability 1, \(Y_n \rta Y_{n+1}\) for all \(n \in \N_+\).

 Of course, the term random walk has many different meanings in different settings, and in particular, the term random walk on a graph has a different meaning in combinatorial graph theory.
-However, in our terminology, walk has the same meaning as path and since \( Y_1 \rta Y_2 \rta \cdots \) the sequence \(\bs Y\) is literally a random path in the graph.
-Also, it's more common to have a discrete-time Markov process starting with index 0, but starting with index 1 is better for the purposes that we have in mind.
+In our setting the term is approriate: Since \( Y_1 \rta Y_2 \rta \cdots \) the sequence \(\bs Y\) is literally a random walk in the graph.
+It's more common to have a discrete-time Markov process starting with index 0, but starting with index 1 is better for the purposes that we have in mind.

 Suppose that \(X\) is a random variable supported by \((S, \rta)\).
 The random walk on \((S, \rta)\) associated with \(X\) is the random walk \(\bs Y = (Y_1, Y_2, \ldots)\) with the following properties: